 5- Nihad Abul Qomsaan, the Egyptian Center for Women’s Rights

-The conference was held in Rabat, December 8-9 upon an initiative by the Cairo Institute for Human Rights Studies, the Moroccan Organization for Human Rights, the International Federation for Human Rights and the Euro-Mediterranean Human Rights Network.
+The Forum was held in Rabat, December 8-9 upon an initiative by the Cairo Institute for Human Rights Studies, the Moroccan Organization for Human Rights, the International Federation for Human Rights and the Euro-Mediterranean Human Rights Network.
 It was attended by civil society NGOs and actors from 13 Arab countries with the participation of 9 international organizations.
-The conference was held based on the pursuit of dialogue with all the international, regional and national parties relevant, whether governmental or non-governmental.
+The Forum was held based on the pursuit of dialogue with all the international, regional and national parties relevant, whether governmental or non-governmental.
 Such dialogue is always pursued by the civil society NGOs.
-The conference was also held for providing positive interaction with the G8 initiative on reform in the Arab world and presenting proposals and recommendations to the first official meeting of the Forum for the Future.
+The Forum was also held for providing positive interaction with the G8 initiative on reform in the Arab world and presenting proposals and recommendations to the first official meeting of the Forum for the Future.

 1- The civil society NGOs and actors firmly believe that the process of reform in the Arab world is an internal affair to be undertaken by all the national, governmental or non-governmental, actors aspiring for real reform to fulfill the peoples’ aspirations for progress, development, democracy, human rights, security and peace.
 However, they condemn the attempts to forcibly suppress the calls for internal reform in the Arab world over decades.
 The main obstacle hindering reform is the lack of the necessary political will on the part of the most of the Arab governments.